Thank you for your commitment to students during PenguinsGive

 Special Challenges and Matches

 Donations matched dollar-for-dollar, up to $5,000.
-Sponsored by members of the Clark College Foundation Alumni Board; Northwest Natural.
+Sponsored by members of the Clark College Foundation Alumni Board; NW Natural.

 Dissolving Disparities Presidential Fund (supports efforts to end educational inequalities)